 - indigenous, nomadic, refugee, rural, and other marginalized communities

-- emerging pedagogies such as curation, open resources, MOOCs, and self-directed learning
+- emerging pedagogies such as curation, open resources, massive open online courses (MOOCs), and self-directed learning

 - contextual factors, including pedagogy, ethics, scaling, research methodology and culture, and consequences of innocuous or harmful implementation and deployment

 - the nature of participation by global capital, multinationals, education systems, international agencies, national governments, and telecoms companies.

 Scholars, academics, policymakers, and program managers are increasingly using mobile technologies to support disadvantaged or disempowered communities in learning more effectively and appropriately.
 This book’s diverse research precedents will help these and other stakeholders meet the challenges and opportunities of our complex, increasingly connected world and work with greater cultural and ethical sensitivity at the intersection of education, research, and technology.

 Table of Contents